sagemath/trac_to_gh/Issue 2770.md

 }
 ```

-Changing assignee from was to abergeron.
+Changing assignee from @williamstein to abergeron.